YoshiHack/40ydDashTimer/Journal.md

+Dec, 19, 2025 Approx 6hr of work time

+Dec, 16, 2025 Approx 6hr of work time
+---
+   Expanded the code
+Today i expanded the Base station, start, and stop laser's codeimage including a new SIM loop so i can test the ESP code when i get the ESP32 DevkitC

+I also set up Hackatime so if you want to find me my name is YoshiHack on it.
+---
 Dec, 11, 2025 approx 9hr of work time
+---
 Now i worked on the cad file
 im currently working on the casing for the laser modules, this is the first revision:<img width="1076" height="868" alt="Screenshot 2025-12-11 211436" src="https://github.com/user-attachments/assets/c1e1dd43-e132-4b1a-94a9-4273a450aff4" />
  this includes 1 laser hole, 2 holes for Led(s), a shelf for the ESP, a tripod mount, and cable holes
 ---